-Dr. Jeffrey Jenkins is the director of the PM&R department’s electrodiagnostic laboratory and serves as the Program Director of the UVA Physical Medicine and Rehabilitation Residency Training Program.
+Dr. Jenkins is the director of the PM&R department’s electrodiagnostic laboratory and serves as the Program Director of the UVA Physical Medicine and Rehabilitation Residency Training Program.
 He is a Northern Virginia native who attended Columbia University and the Georgetown University School of Medicine.
-He arrived at UVA in 1998 to pursue residency training, made a home in Charlottesville, and joined the departmental faculty in 2002.
+He arrived at UVA in 1998 to pursue residency training and joined the departmental faculty in 2002.

 Dr. Jenkins practices electrodiagnostic medicine, employing specialized nerve testing to diagnose and evaluate neuropathy, nerve entrapment syndromes, and nerve injuries.
-He has been recognized for clinical excellence with a place on the list of Best Doctors in America and has been named a Castle Connolly Top Doctor.
-In his limited spare time, Dr. Jenkins enjoys reading, playing soccer, and spending time with his family.
+He has been recognized for clinical excellence with a place on the list of Best Doctors in America since 2015 and has been named a Castle Connolly Top Doctor since 2014.

 Training & Certification

 - Licensed by the Virginia Board of Medicine

 - Board-certified by the American Board of Physical Medicine and Rehabilitation

 - Board-certified by the American Board of Electrodiagnostic Medicine